Major in Legal Studies

 - Students enrolled in the major will take courses in legal research and writing, argumentation and logic, legal principles and history, civil rights and liberties, and ethics.

-- Careers available to graduate of the legal studies program include
+- Careers available to a graduate of the legal studies program include

 - Arbitrators or mediators